danielaparker/jsoncons/doc/Examples.md

 #### Filter the event stream

-You can apply a filter to the stream using the pipe syntax.
+You can apply a filter to a cursor using the pipe syntax.

 ```c++